robstolarz/exceptional-watchdog/README.md

 - [ ] Make teardown possible
 - [ ] Attempt repeated delivery of exceptions when left unacknowledged (on timer)
 - [ ] Set up CI, linting, packaging
+- [ ] Make debug logging configurable or at least not so noisy

 ### v2